thindil/hunter/README.md

 ### Docker way

-You can build Docker image with all needed libraries by using `Dockerfile` from the main directory of the project.
-Just run command:
+You can use Docker image `adabuild` from the project [dockerada](https://github.com/thindil/dockerada).

-`sudo docker build -t hunter/build:latest .`

-Then to build the program in the debug mode:
+It contain all libraries and compiler needed to build the program.

-`others/builddocker.tcl debug`

-And to build the program in the release mode:
+To build the program, download `adabuild` image and type in console:

-`others/builddocker.tcl release`

-If you have installed [Bob](https://github.com/thindil/bob) you can type `bob createdocker` to create Docker image, `bob dockerdebug` to build in the debug mode and `bob dockerrelease` to build in the release mode.
+`docker run --rm -v [path to source code]:/app ghcr.io/thindil/adabuild /bin/bash -c "cd /app && gprbuild -p -P hunter.gpr -XMode=release"`

 ### Classic way